LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/getting-started-with-live-chat.md

 To get started, access LivePerson using this link: [https://authentication.liveperson.net/](https://authentication.liveperson.net/")

 {: .notice}
 LivePerson recommends using messaging over chat as messaging allows customers to interact with brands at their own time and convenience.
-Using LiveEngage, brands can start [messaging](getting-started-quick-start-guides-web-messaging-quick-start.html) very quickly with minimal set up using our out of the box connectors.
+Using the Conversational Cloud, brands can start [messaging](getting-started-quick-start-guides-web-messaging-quick-start.html) very quickly with minimal set up using our out of the box connectors.

 ## Get to the first live chat message